-Nexus Beach Resort has 236 villas, which overlook the beach or the gardens.
-All of them have a small balcony.
-Our room had 2 double beds, but they did bring an additional foldaway bed for the room.
+Nexus Beach Resort has 236 villas, which all overlook the beach or gardens and have a small balcony.

 The pool complex

-Nexus Beach Resort has a number of interlinked pools, with a lifeguard in attendance.
-The water is shallow and clean and there are loungers, shades and palm trees surrounding it.
+Nexus Beach Resort has a complex of interlinked pools, with a lifeguard in attendance.
+The pools are fairly shallow and the water was very clean.
 The kids loved it.

 Nexus Beach Resort is located on 6km of white sandy beach.
 The kids spent a fantastic day just digging and building in the sand.
-An evening stroll up the beach provided a spectacular view of the sunset.
+You can find loungers and shades on the beach and in the evening, the beach bar serves cocktails.

 There are 8 different dining options at Nexus Beach Resort.
 These are the ones that we tried:

-The Penyu – This offers a mix of European and Asian options, but was average.
+The Penyu – This offers a mix of European and Asian options, but the food was average.

 Seoul Fairway Grill – We went here for a quick lunch on our day of departure.
 We ordered sandwiches, which were very mediocre.